apostrophecms/docs/docs/guide/database-queries.md

 ```

 Using `self.apos.doc.find` has limitations, however.
 Significantly, pieces will not return with `_url` properties.
 We would have to run additional queries to the individual piece type module `find` methods once we knew what types we had.
 That is one reason why using `self.find()` from doc type modules is better when possible.

+## Where in my code can I make database queries?

+You can make database queries in async components (as shown above), routes
+(such as in an `apiRoutes` function), [server event handlers](./server-events.md),
+middleware and in pretty much any async function in your server-side code.
+However, you should avoid making database queries:

+* In the `init()` function of a module, because schemas of other related
+types might not yet be finalized, leading to errors in relationship queries.
+* In an `apostrophe:modulesRegistered` server event handler, for the same reason.

+If you wish to make queries in your module at the time the process
+starts up (not on every request), writing a
+`@apostrophecms/doc:beforeReplicate` server event handler is the safest
+choice.
+If you are trying to make a query on every page request,
+you should write an async component, or write an `@apostrophecms/page:beforeSend`
+server event handler which will receive `(req)` as its first argument, giving
+you a way to attach the query results to `req.data` for use in the template.